fazaljana/background-generator/README.md

-# background-generator
+# gradient-generator
-A quick random generator project using vanilla JS.
+A quick random gradient generator project using vanilla JS.